 SOURCES OF INFORMATION

 This chapter focuses on recommendations on the sources of information in the target language.
 However, some comments on source language references that can help translators understand the content of concepts can be useful.
-Recommended sources of information in English may include: pubmed, Terminologia Anatomica with English and Latin terms, selected websites, preferably those established by official, recognized authorities, associations or institutions, medical dictionaries in English and American; and, where appropriate, local bilingual glossaries produced by distinguished professionals or associations.
+Recommended sources of information in English may include: PubMed, Terminologia Anatomica with English and Latin terms, selected websites, preferably those established by official, recognized authorities, associations or institutions, medical dictionaries in English and American; and, where appropriate, local bilingual glossaries produced by distinguished professionals or associations.

 Translators and other specialists involved in the translation process should have at their disposal a number of reliable and recognized sources of reference information.
-Wherever possible, selected internal working documents, textbooks, reference books, etc., should be directly accessible to everyone in electronic form in order to find information about a particular concept using text examples, definitions or expressions containing a particular word or phrase.
+Wherever possible, selected internal working documents, textbooks, reference books etc., should be directly accessible to everyone in electronic form in order to find information about a particular concept using text examples, definitions or expressions containing a particular word or phrase.

 Some useful sources of information are listed below.
 It is useful to weight the list of sources and check the validity of each source.